hashi486318/SmartChest/README.md

 # SmartChest

-A storage-focused Minecraft mod for NeoForge 1.21.1 that makes organizing and accessing large amounts of items easier through a page-based interface.
+A storage-focused Minecraft mod that makes organizing and accessing large amounts of items easier through a page-based interface.

 ## Overview